Watertown Lawn Installation Services

 Post-Installation Stormwater Management & MS4 Compliance in Watertown

-Projects disturbing more than 1,000 sq ft must comply with MS4 stormwater regulations under the Clean Water Act and MassDEP Stormwater Management Standards.
-Erosion and sediment controls (silt fence, straw wattles) are required until vegetation is established.
-Equipment should be staged at least 100 feet from storm drains.
-Regular inspection and documentation are necessary, with immediate repair of failed controls.
-Established lawns improve infiltration and reduce runoff, supporting municipal green infrastructure goals.
-For compliance questions, consult U.S. Environmental Protection Agency Region 1.
+Lawn installation projects disturbing more than 1,000 sq ft must comply with MS4 stormwater regulations under the Clean Water Act and MassDEP Stormwater Management Standards.
+Erosion and sediment controls—such as silt fences and inlet protection—are required during construction, especially for clay/glacial till soils.
+Equipment must be staged at least 100 feet from storm drains and water bodies.
+Long-term, established lawns improve infiltration and reduce runoff.
+Regular inspection and documentation are necessary, with coordination from:

 Soil Amendment Standards, Base Preparation & Professional Installation Techniques